Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

       on: push
       ```

     - **Using multiple events**: You can specify a single event or multiple events.
-For example, a workflow with the following on value will run when a push is made to any branch in the repository or when someone forks the repository:
+For example, a workflow with the following value will run when a push is made to any branch in the repository or when someone forks the repository:

       ```
       on: [push, fork]